 Of course, being a more open-world type of game and de-emphasizing combat to a point ensures that not all skills are based around it.
 Other skills do things like identify items, adjust prices in shops to your benefit (a very useful one to get early on and improve throughout the game), give bonus HP or MP, disarm traps and open locks, and a personal favorite - you can finally repair items in the field!
 (A very welcome addition after Might and Magic 3 and especially 4/5.)
 The game now has something of a reptuation system as well, though it doesn't affect affect as much as you'd expect - it only seems to be important for learning and mastering Light and Dark magic.
 Obviously, doing bad things (like killing innocents) will lower it, while donating at temples or completing quests will raise it.
 It will also slowly decay over time as you rest, so if you're going for a higher level you can't afford to do waste too much time.
 One can also beg, bribe or threaten NPCs for information or quick cash at a cost of reputation, though the Diplomacy skill reduces the loss.
 There is something of a crude alchemy system in the game too - finding plants and using them on empty potion bottles can create a potion for later use.

 So, did Might and Magic 6 prove to be a successful reinvention of the series?
 I certainly think it did.
 The grid-based system of the series served it well, but with RPGs becoming more realistic and immersive after the advent of games like Ultima, it was only natural that New World Computing had to up their game too to stay relevant.
 They did just that, with five years of development time being put to good use - the franchise's sixth game feels more realistic and immersive in design, yet manages to keep the light-hearted dungeon-crawling feel mostly intact despite this.
 It looks great for the period, it plays immaculately well even today, and yet is still deep enough to prove a challenge for fans of old-school dungeon crawling, with tons of side-quests and subtleties to its design that will keep you coming back for multiple playthroughs.
-It isn't hard to see why it's considered one of the greatest computer RPGs of all time.
+Might and Magic needed a major overhaul to survive in the gaming landscape of the late 1990s, and Mandate of Heaven was just what it needed.

 - Developer: New World Computing